-Inlet 1
+Inlet I

-I In the Model Builder window, under Component 2 (comp2)>Laminar Flow 2 (spf4) click Inlet 1.

-- 2 In the Settings window for Inlet, locate the Boundary Selection section. - 3 From the Selection list, choose Right.
+- I In the Model Builder window, expand the Component 2 (comp2)>Laminar Flow 2 (spf4) node, then click Inlet 1. - 2 In the Settings window for Inlet, locate the Boundary Selection section. - 3 From the Selection list, choose Right.

-Outlet 1
+Outlet I